Lone Working Essentials Online Training

 Expected Outcomes:

-By finishing lone worker training, you’ll learn to:
+By finishing Lone Working Safety Awareness Course, you’ll learn to:

 • Spot and evaluate risks when working alone.